-Hollywood Films and China
+Films and Globalization: Hollywood and China

 Having worked in film production for at least a decade, I would always talk to my fellow co-workers and movie-lovers on set.
 It wasn't just a job for us, it was an interest, a passion.
 It made the long working days pass quicker and although we didn't make much, we were doing what we loved.
 One common topic and recent trend that we've been noticing in the past years is the increased globalization that can be seen in today's films.

-What I noticed for the 2018 returns is that from the overseas gross, 28% (over 4 billion dollars) came from China.
+What I noticed for the overall 2018 returns is that from the overseas gross, 28% (over 4 billion dollars) came from China.
 I feel this is pretty significant considering it's just one country versus the rest of the world(outside of the US of course).
 It helps that the number of screens in China increased from a little over 4 thousand in 2005 to a whopping 50,000 in 2017.
 This trend can be seen in the app over a span of a few years.
 It's also interesting to note that the percentage is getting bigger and bigger as we reach the present.

 China had bigger opening weekends for 'The Fate of the Furious', 'Furious 7', and 'Fast & Furious Presents: Hobbs & Shaw'.
 My insight is that they were less likely to follow storied and on-going narratives.
 Why would they follow films based on western novels when they could easily watch self-contained action flicks that need no introduction or backstory.

 I noticed a sharp rise between the years 2012 and 2015.
 The US Box office returns jumped from 6 to 7 billion dollars while the China Box office returns jumped from 320 million to 2.9 billion dollars.
 That's a much steeper rise in a same amount of time.
 This only leads to the inevitable conclusion that the Chinese consumption of Hollywood films is growing at an alarming rate.

 Yes, in general (and as seen from the blue in the density plot here), US returns have a higher average.
 The numbers don't lie though.
 As seen from my research and Shiny features, China is one of the fastest growing markets today and we can't deny that.
-In order to take advantage of that, Hollywood films have become more inclusive of other nations and cultures.
+In order to take advantage of that, Hollywood films have slowly become more inclusive of other nations and cultures.

 "China is a sleeping giant.
 Let her sleep, for when she wakes she will move the world."